-In this tutorial, you will learn what is Defect Severity and Priority, How to set it, and Defect Triage process with many examples to understand the concept clearly.
+In this tutorial, you will learn what is Defect Severity and Priority in testing, how to set defect priority and severity levels with examples to understand the concept clearly.

 We will also cover in detail on how to classify the defects under different buckets and their relevance in defect life cycle.
 We will also cover the crucial role of the classification with the live set of examples.

 One of the important aspects of the defect life cycle on a generic level includes defect tracking.
-The reason this is important is because test teams open several defects when testing a piece of software which is only multiplied if the particular system under test is complex.
+This is important because test teams open several defects when testing a piece of software which is only multiplied if the particular system under test is complex.
 In such a scenario, managing these defects and analyzing these defects to drive closure can be a daunting task.

 In line with defect maintenance processes, when any tester files a defect- apart from the method/description to reproduce the issue seen, he has to also furnish some categorical information which would aid in accurate classification of the defect.
 This, in turn, would help in efficient defect tracking/maintenance processes and would also form the basis for quicker defect turnaround time.